1. What is the tuition fee for the WINTOUR programme?

 - 12-month rule: Partner country scholarship applicants can not have been residents nor have carried out studies, training or work for more than a total of 12 months over the last 5 years in any Programme country (the 5-year residence period for this 12-months rule is calculated backwards as from the submission deadline of applying for the EMJMD student scholarship).
 If any of this circumstances happens, applicants should send their application in the Programme Country category.

-6. Former EMJMD grantees or Erasmus Mundus Master/Doctoral Course grantees are allowed to apply for Erasmus+ scholarships offered by the WINTOUR programme?
+6. Former EMJMD grantees or Erasmus Mundus Master/Doctoral Course grantees are allowed to apply for EMJMD scholarships offered by the WINTOUR programme?

 The European Commission establishes that candidates that have already obtained an EMJMD scholarship or are former Erasmus Mundus Master/Doctoral Course scholarship are not eligible for an additional scholarship under the EMJMD action.
 Hence, if this is your case, you can not apply for Erasmus+ scholarships in the WINTOUR Programme.
 One thing you can do, however, is applying to the master as self-funded student (and/or trying to find other ways to finance your studies).

-7. Are there any other options of funding other than Erasmus + scholarships?
+7. Are there any other funding options other than EMJMD scholarships?

 The Wintour Consortium continually strives to provide other funding options for self-funded students.
 In fact, former students have all found different ways of partial financial aids.
 Please click here for further information.